chrisl8/Witchazzan/client/src/objects/readme.md

  - Never edit this.
  - This is the master list of hadrons (game pieces) being managed by the game.
  - The incoming hadrons from the server are merged with this.
+ - The object file is purely to allow the code to "import" the data and then set and share it with other functions.
+- More information may be available in the file itself in comments at the top.

+## clientSprites
+- Never edit this.
+- This is the master list of all sprites that the code has created.
+- The object file is purely to allow the code to "import" the data and then set and share it with other functions.
+- More information may be available in the file itself in comments at the top.

+## clientSprites
+- Never edit this.
+- This is the master list of all sprites that the code has created.
- - The object file is purely to allow the code to "import" the data and then set and share it.
+- The object file is purely to allow the code to "import" the data and then set and share it with other functions.
+- More information may be available in the file itself in comments at the top.

+## currentSceneNPCs
+- Never edit this.
+- This is an empty Map for holding all of the NPCs in the current scene.
+- More information may be available in the file itself in comments at the top.

+## spellAssignments
+- Never edit this.
+- This is an empty Map for holding all of the Spell assignments.
+- More information may be available in the file itself in comments at the top.